secretkeylabs/wallet-connect/webapp/README.md

     };
     ```

-    Connect your wallet and test it :)
+    Connect your wallet and test it.

-    W're trying to mimic Stacks APIs as much as possible, so looking into [this](https://github.com/stacks-network/stacks-transactions-js) should give you a pretty good idea on how to create any other calls yourself!
+    The API strives to be as similar to the native Stacks API as possible.
+So looking into [Stacks Connect](https://github.com/hirosystems/connect/tree/main/packages/connect) should give you a good idea on how to create any other calls yourself.

 6. Contract Deploy: